-During the measure specification phase, the goal is to create and refine initial specifications to produce a draft measure that is ready to be tested.
+During the measure specification phase, the goal is to create and refine initial specifications to produce specifications that are ready to be tested.
 The measure specification phase includes the following activities:

 - 1. Initial Specification and Feasibility Testing - 2.
 Technical Expert Panel Input